 Tache is the name of a former Bishop of St. Boniface, Manitoba.
 The Wabigoon River, bridged at mileage 27.7, is named from the Indian "white flower", possibly trillium or water-lily - both abound.
 Dyment, shipping point for farms, lumber camps and a gold-mining area, might add to the wild life already listed possible sights of meadowlarks and mourning doves.
 Dinorwic marks the junction of a former trail known as the North Highway and the Trans-Canada Highway.
 It was a Hudson's Bay Post in the days of the fur trade.
-To the south Dinorwic Lake, which connects with Wabigoon Lake, attracts many anglers and at mileage 50 the line crosses an inlet of Lake Wabigoon.
-At mileage 52.8 the line passes between Thunder Lake to the north and Wabigoon Lake.
-The Wabigoon River is crossed again at Dryden, a town of 5,430, named for the late Hon.
+To the south Dinorwic Lake, which connects with Wabigoon Lake, attracts many anglers and at mileage 50 the line crosses an inlet of Lake Wabigoon, At mileage 52.8 the line passes between Thunder Lake to the north and Wabigoon Lake.
+The Wabigoon River is crossed again at Dryden, a town that commemorates the late Hon.
 John Dryden, Minister of Agriculture.
+Dryden is known as "The Paper Town".
+The Dryden Paper Company has expanded steadily over the years in the production of pulp and many types of Kraft and specialty papers, contributing significantly to the economic progress of the area.
 Oxdrift, a shipping point for high-grade clover seed, owes its unusual name to the fact that a herdsman reported to railway construction engineers that oxen missing from his tally had "drifted away".
-The water crossed at mileage 75 bears the somewhat delicate name of Aubrey Creek but Minnitaki on the nearby station board, has a less delicate connotation, being the Indian invitation to "take a drink".
+The water crossed at mileage 75 bears the somewhat delicate name of Aubrey Creek but Minnitaki on nearby station board, has a less delicate connotation, being the Indian invitation to "take a drink".
 Beaver Creek, one of the many of this name crossed by the Canadian Pacific transcontinental line between eastern and western tidewaters, is crossed at mileage 77.4 and Eagle River, another name to be seen frequently, is a hunting and fishing centre whose river drains Eagle Lake south of the track which is seen again between mileages 86-9.
 Vermilion Bay, again with a connotation of war paint, today is a lumber and pulpwood centre with tourist and fishing camps on the lakes and rivers seen both sides of the line.

 Thomas A. Edison was honoured by the namers of the next station.
 Scovil takes its name from the lake visible to the south and at mileage 139 the line crosses the southern tip of Island Lake.
 Originally named Rat Portage because of the muskrat crossing seen by La Verendrye after the establishment of his fort on the west shore of the Lake of the Woods, Kenora played an important part in the early history of North American exploration being on the route of the La Verendrye expeditions to the headwaters of the Missouri River.
+In 1899, the nearby village of Norman was united with Rat Portage and the new name taken from KE for Keewatin, NO for Norman and RA for Rat Portage was established.
+Today, grown to a sizeable town, this newsprint, commercial, resort and fishing centre on the northern tip of the Lake of the Woods, is the tourist entrance to a great holiday land famous for its thousands of wooded islands ideal for boating, swimming and fishing.
+Canadian Pacific divisional headquarters, Kenora marks the junction of the Ignace and Keewatin Sub-Divisions.